jcezart/Clob-to-Long-JAVA-/README.md

 Extract and clean the "body" fields.
 Produce a cleaned string: Hello world!
 This is a test with confidential info.
-Update the DS_HISTORICO_LONG column in the PLS_ATENDIMENTO_HISTORICO table for NR_SEQUENCIA = 12345.
+Update the COLUMN column in the TABLE table for PARAMETER = 12345.